Celtic earn ‘Premier League’ comparison by Norwich City boss after pre-season clash as defender return date set

-Norwich City manager Dean Smith labelled Celtic a “Premier League team in the making” after watching his side fall to a 2-0 defeat to the Scottish champions at Parkhead.
+Dean Smith watched his Canaries side slip to a 2-0 defeat against the Scottish champions at Parkhead on Saturday.

 The Canaries, who were relegated from the top tier of English football last season, began their short pre-season tour of Scotland with a trip to Glasgow before facing Hibernian 24 hours later.